DevExpress/devextreme-documentation/api-reference/_hidden/dxTreeListColumn/cellTemplate.md

 A function called when this variable changes.

 ---
-[note]If you implement two-way data binding in your template, make sure that you have switched off the built-in implementation of this feature by setting the [twoWayBindingEnabled](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/twoWayBindingEnabled.md '{basewidgetpath}/Configuration/#twoWayBindingEnabled') option to **false**.
+[note]If you implement two-way data binding in your template, make sure that you have switched off the built-in implementation of this feature by setting the [twoWayBindingEnabled](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/twoWayBindingEnabled.md '{basewidgetpath}/Configuration/#twoWayBindingEnabled') property to **false**.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/TreeList/Overview/"